I understand Senators McDowell and Bacik have spoken'

 That explains it.

-When we come to section 28, we will have to deal with the question of whether it is the effect of the Bill, as it currently exists, that the people to whom I referred will have to apply to get onto the new body.
+When we come to section 28, we will have to deal with the question of whether it is the effect of the Bill, as it currently stands, that the people to whom I referred will have to apply to get onto the new body.

 I am just explaining it to Senator Norris.

 I know, but my concern on behalf of Senators is that we will fail to distinguish between the point at issue, which is the question of accountability or otherwise of the chair of the new body to the Oireachtas committee, and the point the Senator is making.
-I accept the validity of what he is saying but I am concerned about the structure of the debate.
+I accept the validity of what he is saying, but I am concerned about the structure of the debate.

 Section 22(3) provides that the chairperson shall not be required to give an account before a committee for any matter which has been the subject of proceedings before a court or tribunal in the State.
 Subsection (2) imposes on the chairperson of the commission the obligation to attend before an Oireachtas committee to give account for the general administration of the commission.
 In that context, I cannot see why the chairperson would not be answerable in a case such as, for example, where there had been a dispute with an employee or an officer which had gone to the Workplace Relations Commission or the courts and a judgment had issued.
 If it had been found by the court that an employee in such a case had been dealt with very badly, why would the chairperson be able to say that, as it had been dealt with by a court, he or she was not accountable?
 It is one thing for somebody to win in the Four Courts but a different matter completely for a person, found to be to blame for something, declining to answer questions about it on account of the case having already been dealt with by the High Court.
 I cannot see why the fact something has been dealt with by a court takes it out of the ambit of the phrase "general administration of the Commission".